w3f/General-Grants-Program/grants/speculative/KILT_AnonymousCredentials.md

 ## Development Roadmap

-- **Milestone 1 - Creating Credentials** (6 weeks):
+- **Milestone 1 - Creating Anonymous Credentials with Gabi** (4 weeks):
-Goal: wrap the Gabi Go library into a WASM component to make it compatible with the JavaScript based stack (client side).
+*Goal:* Wrap the Gabi Go library into a WASM component to make it compatible with JavaScript (client side).
-  - Portable Gabi library (without credential revocation)
     - Converting existing Go Gabi Library into WASM (*done*)
     - Exposing functionality as JavaScript API (*done*)
     - Add unit and functional tests (*in progress*)
-  - Integration into KILT SDK
-    - Add integration tests

-- **Milestone 2 - Revocation** (4 weeks):
+- **Milestone 2 - Revocation SRML** (4 weeks):
-Goal: build the necessary components to handle revocations on the blockchain side.
+*Goal:* Build the necessary components to handle revocations on the blockchain side.
   - Research and refine concept
   - Add functionality into portable Gabi library and JavaScript API
   - Create SRML for Gabi revocation